 Good news.
 There’s really good competition among the airlines taking you across the pond.

-- British Airways, Virgin, American Airlines and Norwegian are among the carriers flying directly to Las Vegas.
+- British Airways, Virgin Atlantic, American Airlines and Norwegian are among the carriers flying directly to Las Vegas.

 - Flights depart from UK cities including London, Manchester, Newcastle, Edinburgh, Glasgow and Aberdeen.

 - The average price of a Las Vegas flight is around £400 – there is seasonal variation of course